 - Regular shorter maintenance shutdowns and accelerator physics shifts will continue as usual.
 They are critical to maintain reliable operation of the current ALS, and accelerator physics time helps minimize the ALS-U commissioning risk.

-- See the Operating Schedule for more information.
+- See the Operating Schedule for the latest information.

 - Most beamlines will operate until the dark time begins.